-We suggest certolizumab pegol as a first line choice when starting biologic therapy in women planning conception (when a biologic is considered essential to use in pregnancy) and when it is necessary to start a systemic therapy during the second or third trimester. ↑ We suggest stopping biologic therapy in the second and third trimester (except certolizumab pegol) to minimise fetal exposure and limit potential infection risk to the neonate. ↑ We suggest against using live or live attenuated vaccines in infants (up to 6 months of age) whose mothers received biologic therapy beyond 16 weeks gestation, unless the benefit of the vaccination clearly outweighs the theoretical risk of administration. ≁ STRONG CONSENSUS 1 We recommend consultation and information sharing across specialties, including with an obstetrician with expertise in caring for pregnant women with medical problems ↑ ↑ We recommend the collection of maternal exposure to medications and pregnancy outcome data in national safety registries where available. ↑ ↑
+We recommend certolizumab pegol as a first line choice when starting biologic therapy in women planning conception (when a biologic is considered essential to use in pregnancy) and when it is necessary to start a systemic therapy during the second or third trimester. ተተ STRONG CONSENSUS 100 % Agreement EXPERT CONSENSUS We suggest stopping biologic therapy in the second and third trimester (except certolizumab pegol) to minimise fetal exposure and limit potential infection risk to the neonate.
+1 STRONG CONSENSUS 100 % Agreement EXPERT CONSENSUS

+We recommend against using live or live attenuated vaccines in infants whose mothers received biologic therapy beyond 16 weeks gestation, unless the benefit of the vaccination clearly outweighs the theoretical risk of administration.
+(Refers to infants up to 6 months of age, or 12 months if there is maternal exposure to infliximab.) \ STRONG CONSENSUS 100 % Agreement EXPERT CONSENSUS We recommend consultation and information sharing across specialties, including with an obstetrician with expertise in caring for pregnant women with medical problems. ተተ STRONG CONSENSUS 100 Agreement EXPERT CONSENSUS We recommend the collection of maternal exposure to medications and pregnancy outcome data in national safety registries where available. ↑ ↑ STRONG CONSENSUS 100 % Agreement EXPERT CONSENSUS